scape1989/MWP-Automatic-Solver/README.md

 python config.json 0.0001
 ```

-Alternatively, you can run the 'trial' script, which will iterate over all of the config files found in the root directory and will not stop early.
+Alternatively, you can run the _trial_ script, which will iterate over all of the config files found in the root directory and will not stop early.

 #### Step 5